 - cold & flu

-Yarrow has the nickname of “cure-all” and rightly so.
+In the herbal medical world, the yarrow herb has the nickname of “cure-all” and rightly so.
 It has been successfully used for a long period of time for a very wide range of issues.
 What “weed” has that claim to fame?
 Yarrow is not picky and will happily grow in your garden or wild in a field.
-Whether to stop a nosebleed or to heal hemorrhoids, to companion plant or keep pests from the garden the many yarrow uses and benefits have got your back♡♡♡
+Whether to stop a nosebleed or to heal hemorrhoids, to companion plant or keep pests from the garden the many benefits of the yarrow herb have got your back♡♡♡

 Comment, Share and Enjoy